MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 > [!IMPORTANT]
 > Your new satellite location will be set up with default settings.
 This will allow you to configure that satellite location as appropriate for your local compliance needs.

-## Setting users’ preferred data location
+## Setting users' preferred data location
 <span id="_Setting_a_User's" class="anchor"><span id="_Toc508109326" class="anchor"></span></span>

 Once you enable the needed satellite locations, you can update your user accounts to use the appropriate preferred data location.
 We recommend that you set a preferred data location for every user, even if that user is staying in the central location.